 No fiduciary attorney is to have any obligation to the estate, to the beneficiaries, or to any court to seek out or to discover any breach of fiduciary duty by the fiduciary.
-No fiduciary attorney is to suffer any liability for failure to disclose any known or suspected breach if the failure so to do is in accordance with a written opinion obtained in good faith as a result of the consultation referred to in Paragraph 8.c, above.
+No fiduciary attorney is to suffer any liability for failure to disclose any known or suspected breach if the failure so to do is in accordance with a written opinion obtained in good faith as a result of the consultation referred to in ¶ 10.3, above.

-10. DOCUMENT RETENTION POLICY
+11. DOCUMENT RETENTION POLICY

-b.
+11.2.
 Manner of and Location for Storage.

-- For the past several years, we have endeavored to convert our file storage to digital form, with the exception of the maintenance of originals that must be maintained in paper form.
-Although we follow reasonable procedures to preserve the digital media, we do not assume the responsibility of bailees.
+- a.
+For the past several years, we have endeavored to convert our file storage to digital form, with the exception of the maintenance of originals that must be maintained in paper form.
+Although we follow reasonable procedures to preserve the digital media, we do not assume the responsibility of bailors.
 Back-up of records kept in digital form are stored in a “safe” with an appropriate fire rating for digital media.
 Hard copies of these data may or may not be maintained as normal client records in our general filing area.

-- Records of funds and other property belonging to clients or to third parties and managed by this firm will be retained for a period of 10 years after the representation has been terminated.
+- b.
+Records of funds and other property belonging to clients or to third parties and managed by this firm will be retained for a period of 10 years after the representation has been terminated.
 These records may (and most likely will) be maintained in digital form.

-- Original documents (other than those referred to in the paragraph above) are maintained for as long as we have regular contact with the client.
+- c.
+Original documents (other than those referred to in the paragraph above) are maintained for as long as we have regular contact with the client.
 Should a period of years go by without any client activity, we shall attempt communication with the client to see if the records are still required.
 After two years of inactivity, we may move the records to storage.
 After three years in storage, we shall make an effort to communicate with the client to return the records; however, if we are unable to communicate with the client, we reserve the right to destroy the records (other than documents with intrinsic value, e.g. original Wills and Trusts).
 Original Wills and Trusts for inactive clients that cannot be returned to the client are lodged with the appropriate court or governmental agency as may be available.

-Method of Destruction
+11.4.
+Method of Destruction.

 Any client records slated for destruction are destroyed by shredding in-house or by contracting with a certified document destruction company.

-None of the rights, duties, and privileges of either party may be assigned or otherwise transferred without the express written consent of the other party.
+Except as specifically provided herein, none of the rights, duties, and privileges of either party may be assigned or otherwise transferred without the express written consent of the other party.

-c.
+12.4.
 Choice of Law.